jkang91/useradminleveljss/README.md

 The purpose of this workflow is the give end users a secure way to gain temporary admin access to their workstation and log use of this function.

 #CREDITS#
 The original concept of this workflow within the JSS was presented by Andrina Kelly in a presentation she did called "Getting Users to Do Your Job (Without Them Knowing It)" (video here: https://www.youtube.com/watch?v=AzlWdrRc1rY github here: https://github.com/andrina/JNUC2013/tree/master/Users%20Do%20Your%20Job/MakeMeAdmin).
-This workflow created a launch daemon that began a 30-minute countdown which upon completion would send a custom even trigger to the JSS to kick off the script to reverse the permission elvation.
+This workflow would elevate the current user to admin and created a launch daemon that began a 30-minute countdown which upon completion would send a custom even trigger to the JSS to kick off the script to reverse the elevation.
 I liked this, but I also figured a crafty user could just kill the countdown service or a non-crafty user might reboot the machine before 30 minutes was up which would also kill the countdown; in either case the result being that their admin priveleges are never revoked.
 To reolve this, I ended up borring scripts from some more people...

 Github user rtrouton created an extension attribute to detect local administrator accounts and list them.
-I am using this in my logic workflow. (github here: https://github.com/rtrouton/rtrouton_scripts/tree/master/rtrouton_scripts/Casper_Extension_Attributes/check_for_admin_accounts).
+I am using this in my workflow. (github here: https://github.com/rtrouton/rtrouton_scripts/tree/master/rtrouton_scripts/Casper_Extension_Attributes/check_for_admin_accounts).

+JAMF Nation user Sean Holden responded to a JAMF Nation thread about a way to remove admin privelages from all users except the management account.
+I am using his answer in my workflow (JN user profile here: https://jamfnation.jamfsoftware.com/viewProfile.html?userID=1162 thread here 6th comment down: https://jamfnation.jamfsoftware.com/discussion.html?id=14709).

 #LOGIC OVERVIEW#
 First, you must have a standard administrator account or list of standard administrator accounts for this logic to work properly.
-The main idea here is that you specify your intended local admin account(s) in the "rm_admins" script and then by using the extension attribute "find_admins", smart group logic, and creating a Self Service Policy that runs the "ss_powerup" script; we can achieve our goal and prevent potential end user abuse of the functionality.
+The main idea here is that we specify our intended local admin account(s) in the "rm_admins" script and then by using the extension attribute "find_admins", smart group logic, and creating a Self Service Policy that runs the "ss_powerup" script; we can achieve our goal while preventing potential end user abuse of the functionality.

+#JSS SETUP#
-find_admins: Add this as an extension attribute in the JSS.
+1. Extension Attribute: Add "find_admins" as an extension attribute in the JSS.
-rm_admins: Create a policy
+2. Smart Group: Create a smart group with criteria of *find_admins* is *not* *your-intended-admin-username(s)* rm_admins.sh: Create an ongoing policy triggerd by check-in to run this script.
+Scope it to the cm